MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementUserExperienceAnalyticBatteryHealthDevicePerformance.md

 `BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsBatteryHealthDevicePerformance>`: The user experience analytics battery health device performance entity contains device level battery information.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[BatteryAgeInDays <Int32?>]`: Estimated battery age.
 Unit in days.
-Valid values -2147483648 to 2147483647
+Valid values 0 to 2147483647
   - `[DeviceBatteryCount <Int32?>]`: Number of batteries in a user device.
 Valid values 1 to 2147483647
-  - `[DeviceBatteryHealthScore <Int32?>]`: A weighted average of a device's maximum capacity score and runtime estimate score.
+  - `[DeviceBatteryHealthScore <Int32?>]`: A weighted average of a device’s maximum capacity score and runtime estimate score.
 Values range from 0-100.
-Valid values -2147483648 to 2147483647
+Valid values 0 to 2147483647
   - `[DeviceId <String>]`: The unique identifier of the device, Intune DeviceID.
   - `[DeviceName <String>]`: Device friendly name.
   - `[EstimatedRuntimeInMinutes <Int32?>]`: The estimated runtime of the device when the battery is fully charged.
 Unit in minutes.
-Valid values -2147483648 to 2147483647
+Valid values 0 to 2147483647
   - `[FullBatteryDrainCount <Int32?>]`: Number of times the battery has been discharged an amount that equals 100% of its capacity, but not necessarily by discharging it from 100% to 0%.
 Valid values 0 to 2147483647
   - `[HealthStatus <UserExperienceAnalyticsHealthState?>]`: userExperienceAnalyticsHealthState
   - `[Manufacturer <String>]`: The manufacturer name of the device.
   - `[MaxCapacityPercentage <Int32?>]`: Ratio of current capacity and design capacity of the battery with the lowest capacity.
 Unit in percentage and values range from 0-100.
-Valid values -2147483648 to 2147483647
+Valid values 0 to 2147483647
   - `[Model <String>]`: The model name of the device.

 ## RELATED LINKS